jasonraimondi/jasonraimondi.com/content/posts/2021-05-12-use-npm-version-to-semantically-version.md

 ---
-title: Use the npm version command to semantically version your node project
+title: Using `npm version` to create prerelease tags
-description: How to use `npm version` using examples
+description: Use the npm version command to semantically version your node project
 slug: use-the-npm-version-command-to-semantically-version-your-node-project
 date: 2021-05-12T09:25:00-0700
 categories: